OliverForral/choose-your-own-tutorial/xubuntu/64-bit/16-04/install-operating-system.md

 You now see two checkboxes
 The first checkbox is for downloading updates while the operating system in installing.
-It is currently disabled since the computer is not connected to the internet.
 The second checkbox is for installing third-party software, which may include some that are proprietary.
-You decide to connect to the internet.
-On the top right of the screen, you see a dialog that says "Wi-Fi Networks Available" and you click the icon that has an up arrow and a down arrow.
-You typed in wifi information that you found on one of the sticky notes and now the "up arrow and down arrow" icon has turned into a signal icon.
 You decide to check both boxes and click the "Continue" button.

 ### Installation Type